-And then there’s a continuum of discouragements and wrestlings with having an ‘Eeyore-type’ personality, which may or many not be depressed.
+And then there’s a continuum of discouragements and wrestlings with having an ‘Eeyore-type’ personality, which may or may not be depressed.

 So that means that I want to be so careful not to have a knee-jerk reaction.
 When you come into my office and describe to me your discouragements, I don’t want my first response to be, “See a doctor and get a prescription.”

 I fear that is way too quick today.
-The number of people on antidepressants as a first course rather than a last course is large.
+The number of people on antidepressants as a first course rather than the last course is large.

 And the assumption is that you can’t make any progress in counseling unless you get yourself stabilized or something.